waymo-research/waymo-open-dataset/README.md

 The Waymo Open Dataset itself is licensed under separate terms.
 Please visit [https://waymo.com/open/terms/](https://waymo.com/open/terms/) for details.
 Code located at third_party/camera is licensed under a BSD 3-clause copyright license + an additional limited patent license applicable only when the code is used to process data from the Waymo Open Dataset as authorized by and in compliance with the Waymo Dataset License Agreement for Non-Commercial Use.
 See third_party/camera for details.

 ## Citation
+# for perception dataset
 @inproceedings{sun2020scalability,
   title={Scalability in perception for autonomous driving: Waymo open dataset}, author={Sun, Pei and Kretzschmar, Henrik and Dotiwalla, Xerxes and Chouard, Aurelien and Patnaik, Vijaysai and Tsui, Paul and Guo, James and Zhou, Yin and Chai, Yuning and Caine, Benjamin and others}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={2446--2454}, year={2020}
+}

+# for motion dataset
+@InProceedings{Ettinger_2021_ICCV,
+  author={Ettinger, Scott and Cheng, Shuyang and Caine, Benjamin and Liu, Chenxi and Zhao, Hang and Pradhan, Sabeek and Chai, Yuning and Sapp, Ben and Qi, Charles R. and Zhou, Yin and Yang, Zoey and Chouard, Aur\'elien and Sun, Pei and Ngiam, Jiquan and Vasudevan, Vijay and McCauley, Alexander and Shlens, Jonathon and Anguelov, Dragomir}, title={Large Scale Interactive Motion Forecasting for Autonomous Driving: The Waymo Open Motion Dataset}, booktitle= Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)}, month={October}, year={2021}, pages={9710-9719}
 }

 ## Dataset Metadata